Avac Event

 Embracing Task Shifting and Innovation to Support Expanded Access to Long-Acting Injectable PrEP

 While the HIV prevention buffet will soon offer a second form of long acting injectable PrEP, ensuring access to all those who can benefit requires innovations in service delivery such as task shifting.
 In the United States, two Federally Qualified Health Centers (FQHCs) have implemented programming that has expanded clinic capacity, resulting in more individuals being able to choose long acting injectable PrEP.
-We will also hear about innovative efforts to expand PrEP access in South Africa.
-Learn what it takes to integrate task shifting for LAI PrEP injection programs, and join in the discussion on other ways we can collectively innovate to support expanded, sustainable access to all forms of PrEP.
+We also heard about innovative efforts to expand PrEP access in South Africa and learned what it takes to integrate task shifting for long-acting PrEP injection programs.
+We discussed other ways we can collectively innovate to support expanded, sustainable access to all forms of PrEP.

 Speakers: